Grenadier Guards (horse): 2022 and 2023: four and five-year-old seasons

 Grenadier Guards' first race of 2022 was the Takamatsunomiya Kinen, but finished at an unimpressive 12th place due to his place position being the most outward.
 The horse was then sent abroad to the United Kingdom where he finished at 19th place in the Queen Elizabeth II Jubilee Stakes.
 The horse was entered in the Hanshin Cup after a six months break in an attempt to win the same race once again but finished second behind Diatonic.

 Grenadier Guards was entered in the Hankyu Hai and the Takamatsunomiya Kinen but did not place in either race.
 After finishing the Takamatsunomiya Kinen, it was announced that the horse had suffered a broken carpal bone, and forced out of the race for at least six months.

 Grenadier Guards returned to racing on October 28 at the Swan Stakes but finished sixth behind Win Greatest.
 On his next and final race, the Hanshin Cup, the horse finished second behind Win Marvel.
 Following this race, the horse was retired from racing and sent to the Shadai Stallion Station to stand stud there.

+Racing form

+Grenadier Guards won three races in 16 starts.
+This data is available in JBIS, netkeiba and racingpost.